-- \Signs of aptitude for dance technique and musicality - \A consistently alert, energetic, attentive attitude - \Significant progress over the semester - \Show extraordinary partner skills including respect, positivity and encouragement - \Demonstrate swing dance skills at least among the top few of the class - \And, of course have fulfilled all the above requirements
+Signs of aptitude for dance technique and musicality

+A consistently alert, energetic, attentive attitude

+Significant progress over the semester

+Show extraordinary partner skills - including respect, positivity and encouragement

+Demonstrate swing dance skills at least among the top few of the class

+And, of course have fulfilled all the above requirements

+Have the required suede sole dance shoes by the third week

-If students do not need an expressive arts credit, students are strongly encouraged to take it for c/nc as focusing on a grade can create anxiety that can in turn impede learning.
+If expressive arts credit is not needed, students are strongly encouraged to take it for c/nc as focusing on a grade can create anxiety that can in turn impede learning.
 I'd like to see you all relaxed and having fun while learning and good marks are very hard to get.